ne can manipulate UTF-8 files and supports

 ne does not try to select a particular

-coding on a buffer, unless it is forced to do so, for instance because a
+coding on a document, unless it is forced to do so, for instance because a

 certain character is inserted.
-Once a buffer has a definite encoding,
+Once a document has a definite encoding,

 however, it keeps it forever.